-After the bitstream is generated, it is ready for downloading to the FPGA via the Bitporter pod specified under the Options view settings (see the Options settings for FPGA Download).
+After the bitstream is generated, it is ready for downloading to the FPGA via either the Achronix Bitporter 2 pod or an FTDI FT2232H (or FT4232H) device as specified under the Options view settings (see the Options settings for FPGA Download).
 This step is not run by default when Run Flow is executed.